lhfamily/arrows-speed/DOCUMENTATION.md

-# CodePen Export with Build Process
-_Transform raw code into a browser-ready preview... offline_

 This package contains all of the original code ([src/](./src/)), and a custom build script with processors.
-You'll be able to edit and build for a local CodePen-like experience.
+---

 ## Installation